 "We voted for this design among options presented by our designer.
 We hope to commercialise the robot in the not-too distant future," he added.

-A historically low birth rate and ever-increasing life expectancy means Japan's population of is growing, while the pool of youngsters to look after them is shrinking.
+A historically low birth rate and ever-increasing life expectancy means Japan's population of elderly people is growing, while the pool of youngsters to look after them is shrinking.

 A reluctance to accept large-scale immigration means an increasing reliance on robots, especially to perform physically difficult work.